cscribn/README-one-on-one-work/README.md

 ### Skip-Level Agenda

+* Show/tell me what you're working on.
 * Tell me about what you've done lately for career-building.
-* Show/tell me what you're working on.
 * Give an update on your manager/lead.
-* What topics do you have?
 * Anything else/what can I do better for engineering?